GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_analytics/index.md

 {% Img src="image/6hHqS5auVgWhN0cQNQztaJx5w4M2/AQqSJb9VqalWfrQ6xSXM.png", alt="Realtime events in Google Analytics. ", width="396", height="414" %}

-## Tracking page views in tabs, popup, and side panel {: #toc-tracking-pageviews }
+## Tracking page views in popup, side panel and extension pages {: #toc-tracking-pageviews }

 The Google Analytics Measurement Protocol supports a special `page_view` event for tracking page views.
-Use this to track users visiting your popup pages, tab pages, or side panel.
+Use this to track users visiting your popup pages, side panel or an extension page in a new tab.
 The `page_view` event also requires the `page_title` and `page_location` parameters.
 The following example fires a page view event at the document [`load`][13] event for an extension popup.:

 {% Label %}popup.js:{% endLabel %}